awillard1/Web-Vuln-Learning/solutions/README.md

+# Solutions
 Base64 of possible solutions.

-Please try as hard as possible before looking at the possible solutionss.
+Please try as hard as possible before looking at the possible solutions.

-Example 3 will have payloads that require interaction and others that don't.
+___

 Example 1